Kaggle/kaggle-api/docs/models_metadata.md

 * `publishTime`: the original publishing time of the model
 * `provenanceSources`: the provenance of the model

-### Description

-You can find a template of the model card on this wiki page: https://github.com/Kaggle/kaggle-api/wiki/Model-Card

 ## Model Instance

 To create a model instance, a special `model-instance-metadata.json` file must be specified.